Graduate House Advisor

 - Other duties of special interest, participation on committees, task-forces, etc. or as assigned by the supervisor.

-Term of position is mid-August – late-May with possible reappointment.
-GHAs can anticipate a flexible work schedule, with time on task averaging 10-15 hours per week, with significantly more time during training, opening, closing, and during special events.
+Mid-August through Mid-May, flexible work schedule, with time on task averaging 10-15 hours per week, with significantly more time during training, opening, closing, and during special events.

 Minimum requirements for the position include, but are not limited to:

 - Must be a full-time, matriculated graduate student in a Masters or Doctoral program at the University of Rochester.

 - Strong leadership, programming, and student organization experience preferred.